Jaded-Design/sDashboard/README.md

 <strong>IMPORTANT:</strong><br />
 The original sDashboards had built in support for rendering flotr2 charts.
-In this version there is no dependency on Flotr or it's outdated charts.
+In this version there is no dependency on Flotr.

 sDashboard
 ==========